nithyaramakrishnan/data-shield/deploy.md

 1. Configure [pull secrets](/docs/containers?topic=containers-images#other).

 2. Save the following pod specification as a template.
 NOTE: The line 'type: CharDevice' is important.
-This will prevent Kubernetes from creating an empty directory if the underlying device files does not exist.
+This will prevent Kubernetes from creating an empty directory if the underlying device file does not exist.
 {: note}
     ```
     apiVersion: v1